-cint16 as the data type and coefficient type, it takes
+cint16 as the data type and coefficient type, it takes 4 cycles to

-can produce one output (in the middle of processing).
+output (in the middle of processing).